docksal/addons/pull/README.md

   url: http://example.com
 ```

-More information on working with [Docksal and WP-CLI](https://docs.docksal.io/tools/wp-cli).
+More information on working with [WP-CLI in Docksal](https://docs.docksal.io/tools/wp-cli).

 ## Initializing Project